ict-pag/ict-pag.github.io/_pages/joining.md

 **Key Achievements:**
 - Development of Wukong, an advanced static analysis detection system
-- Identification of thousands of deep-seated errors in major open-source projects, including Google Chromium, Bash, sed, and Hadoop
+- Identification of thousands of deep-seated errors in major open-source projects, including Google Chromium, Bash, sed,  Hadoop,OpenStack and CloudStack
 - Over 200 severe bugs and vulnerabilities confirmed by the open-source community and assigned more than 100 CVE numbers
 - Successfully commercialized and widely applied in leading IT companies, as well as various organizations including government departments, research institutes, and state-owned enterprises